Esri/jsapi-resources/esm-samples/jsapi-custom-workers/README.md

   output: {
     chunkFileNames: "chunks/worker/[name]-[hash].js",
     dir: "dist",
-    // can use loader of choice, but System works well
+    // You can use the loader of your own choice, but System works well
     // in a production environment
     format: "system",
     exports: "named"